rubrikinc/terraform-aws-polaris-cloud-native-exocompute-networking/README.md

   Previously the availability zones were hardcoded to `a` and `b`.
 The `use_availability_zones_a_and_b` input variable can be set to `true` to restore the previous behavior.

+## Upgrading
+Before upgrading the module, be sure to read through the changelog to understand the changes in the new version and any upgrade instruction for the version you are upgrading to.

+To upgrade the module to a new version, use the following steps:
+1. Update the `version` field in the `module` block to the version you want to upgrade to, e.g. `version = "0.3.0"`.
+2. Run `terraform init --upgrade` to update the providers and modules in your configuration.
+3. Run `terraform plan` and check the output carefully to ensure that there are no unexpected changes caused by the upgrade.
+4. Run `terraform apply` if there are expected changes that you want to apply.

+Note, as variables in the module are deprecated, you may see warnings in the output of `terraform plan`.
+It's recommended that you follow the instructions in the deprecation message.
+Eventually deprecated variables will be removed.

 <!-- BEGIN_TF_DOCS -->